danielv14/Insta-site/README.md

 ##Insta-site web applications
 This is a simplified version of the Insta-site that only shows the gallery and the slideshow.
 Both the gallery and the slideshow utilizes [instafeed](http://instafeedjs.com).
 In addition the gallery is also built with with search.js and angular.js located in the /js folder.
 Search.js taps into angular.js and makes the instagram-feed searchable since instafeed isn't by default.
+Search.js also manipultes the incomming images and add classes to them which /css/animations.css animate

 The slideshow , in addition to [instafeed](http://instafeedjs.com), uses the slideshow.js file located in /js folder to force the instagram-feed into a slideshow that displayes most liked pictures by a predefined hashtag.
 The slideshow.js file manipulates the images in the slideshow and adds classes for animation effects.